 Useful to Consult: Molecular Biology of the Cell (Alberts et al, 6th Edition).
-Copies are available in the grad office and library for anyone who needs to reference them.
+Copies are available in the Graduate Office and the Library for anyone who needs to reference one.
+The Graduate Office may provide this textbook for anyone who requests it and doesn't already have one.
 For students unfamiliar with cell biology methods, these are described in Chapters 8 and 9 of Alberts et al. Many of these methods will be integral to the course material.
 In addition, chapters from this textbook have been suggested for the main topic of each class period.
 We recommend that you read this background, especially if you are new to Cell Biology.